 The surge certainly worked.

-Um, but uh he warned himself what would happen if we pulled out early that a worse enemy would uh would take over.
+But he warned himself what would happen if we pulled out early, that a worse enemy would take over.

 I agree with the Powell doctrine.

-Maybe we didn't do it in that particular instance with which allowed the forces, the anti war forces to I guess emerge as a a powerful voice of dissent.
+Maybe we didn't do it in that particular instance, which allowed the forces, the anti-war forces, to, I guess, emerge as a powerful voice of dissent.

-Well, I I think but I also think it goes deeper than that.
+Well, I think, but I also think it goes deeper than that.

-We we did not have I mean f first of all the Iraq war was actually a second war after the Afghanistan war.
+We did not have, I mean, first of all, the Iraq war was actually a second war after the Afghanistan war.

 And we did not mobilize our forces in a way that would allow us to fight both wars.

-If if you read uh Jake Tapper wrote a terrific book called The Outpost, which is a about a year in the life of one particular small outpost of Americans.
+If you read Jake Tapper wrote a terrific book called The Outpost, which is about a year in the life of one particular small outpost of Americans.

 And you read this book and it infuriates you.

-And here this handful of people were putting out at the very end of a long line, inadequate artillery, inadequate air power, inadequate helicopters, uh et cetera.
+And here are this handful of people we're putting out at the very end of a long line, inadequate artillery, inadequate air power, inadequate helicopters, etc.

-And you think to stuff, what how could the greatest power in the world allow itself to stumble into this kind of a policy?
+And you think to yourself, how could the greatest power in the world allow itself to stumble into this kind of a policy?

-I mean I I was I was for the war until uh in in Iraq until Ambassador Bremer decided that he was going to play MacArthur and we were going to redesign Iraqi society.
+I mean, I was for the war in Iraq until Ambassador Bremer decided that he was going to play MacArthur and we were going to redesign Iraqi society.

-And and and I had I had argued all along and had written a paper in 2002 as part of my defense policy board activities saying look you need to have an operation switch.
+And I had argued all along and had written a paper in 2002 as part of my Defense Policy Board activities saying, look, you need to have an Operation Switch.

-You need to go in there decisively, eliminate Saddam, hire the regular army, and pull out of the cities as fast as you can because American kids don't know anything about the politics of of Fallujah or the politics of Trete or the politics of Baghdad.
+You need to go in there decisively, eliminate Saddam, hire the regular army, and pull out of the cities as fast as you can, because American kids don't know anything about the politics of Fallujah or the politics of Tikrit or the politics of Baghdad.

-And and I agree with you Bush was courageous in going to the surge but they still didn't realize how deep the problems were and how long this effort's going to be and we need to design a strategy for what could be fifty to a hundred years of conflict.
+And I agree with you, Bush was courageous in going to the surge, but they still didn't realize how deep the problems were and how long this effort's going to be.

 Right.

-And you you really have to make dramatically different investments and then you've got to be willing to use those investments you know it's I've said for the last couple of years the the fact that this the the Obama administration rules of engagement require you to leaflet an oil tanker convoy to let the the truck drivers know that they should get out of the trucks before you kill them with predators.
+You know, I've said the last couple of years, the fact that the Obama administration rules of engagement require you to leaflet an oil tanker convoy to let the truck drivers know that they should get out of the trucks before you kill them with predators.

-Now a guy driving an oil truck for ISIS is an enemy combatant and the idea that we're going to say oh we really don't want to make your day bad so we're telling you right now that that you should get out of your truck so that we can take your truck out that's not warfare.
+And the idea that we're going to say, oh, we really don't want to make your day bad, so we're telling you right now that you should get out of your truck so that we can take your truck out.

-Yeah well it you know it it's that's the reality that's what these guys have fought under you know and I know I took some heat when I said I I just wouldn't want my son or daughter fighting under this commander in chief for those very reasons you're outlining.
+You know, and I know I took some heat when I said I just wouldn't want my son or daughter fighting under this commander-in-chief for those very reasons you're outlining.

-Do you think you know I know you're a big believer in Alvin Toffler and and future shock.
+Do you think, you know, I know you're a big believer in Alvin Toffler and future shock.

 Isn't that the time for this now?

-And I suspect we could we could leapfrog all of our competitors in the next decade if we were going to be serious about it and and and to resource it.
+And I suspect we could leapfrog all of our competitors in the next decade if we were willing to be serious about it and to resource it.

-And and then you could help sustain this sort of thing.
+And then you could help sustain this sort of thing.

-But but we're not going to sustain it by reducing our guys to to carrying rifles and and driving past uh IEDs and and get having them blown up.
+But we're not going to sustain it by reducing our guys to carrying rifles and driving past IEDs and getting them blown up.

-I mean, that that is not a war we're going to win.
+I mean, that is not a war we're going to win.

 Yeah, I think well said.